suncoast-devs/handbook/lessons/react-intro/index.md

 ## Extracting common code into a "component"

-Looking at our code we have two `<article>` elements that have the same structure.
+Looking at our code, we have two `<article>` elements that have the same structure.
 It would be nice to have one place in the code where we could define this structure and use code to dynamically create them with the correct customization.